duskwitness/duskwitness.github.io/_posts/2018-03-26-unity-vs-unreal.md

 Seriously, just flip a coin.
 Do it.

 Now go make games, don’t even think about switching game engines until you’ve put out a couple of finished projects.
 That’s it.
-You don’t need to read this comment any further.
+You don’t need to read this any further.
 Close this tab.

 ---